 Most readers are aware that the biotech sector, along with most new age technology areas, like 3D printing or cloud stocks, has been in the throes of a severe sell-off for over two months.
 If you review their technical charts, as I have, just about all of them look like death warmed over.
 Obviously, growth stocks are out, and value is in.
 Those who have bucked that trend and attempted to pick the bottom in these groups have gotten their head handed to them.

 However, utility, consumer durable, energy and other old economy sectors have risen as investors took profits in new age equities and invested the proceeds in these "low-beta" stocks.
 Unfortunately for the overall market, that trend is not a good sign.
 It says that more and more investors are becoming cautious the closer we get to record highs.

 One may have noticed, for example, that as the technology-heavy NASDAQ index, along with both the small and mid-cap Russell Indexes, have been declining steadily, the Dow hit record highs last week.
-The S&P 500 Index has also flirted with record highs and even now, after a so-so week, it is only 30 points from all-time highs.

 If you look under the hood, you will find the explanation.
 Only one security of the top 12 most heavily-weighted stocks (all low-beta, defensive names) in the S&P 500 is exhibiting weakness.
 Over on the Dow Jones Industrial Average, most stocks that make up that average pay dividends and are also thought to be more defensive than the overall market.
 In essence, big money investors, especially professional players who have to be invested in equities, are hiding in these defensive areas.
 They are hoping that if the markets roll over, these stocks will get hurt less than the overall market.